 Note

-Download this Jupyter notebook and all data (unzip next to the ipynb file!).
-You will need a Gurobi license to run this notebook, please follow the license instructions.
+You will need a Gurobi license to run this notebook, please follow the

-Minimizing Variance#
+Minimizing Variance¶

 The standard mean-variance (Markowitz) portfolio selection model determines an optimal investment portfolio that balances risk and expected return.
 In this notebook, we minimize the variance (risk) of the portfolio, constraining the expected return to meet a prescribed minimum level.
 Please refer to the annotated list of references for more background information on portfolio optimization.